History

 Term 3 Pharaohs British Value: Rule of Law Links with Geography |

 Intent: To develop a chronologically secure knowledge and understanding of British, local and world History, establishing clear narratives within and across the periods studied.
-To use a timeline and describe events from the past using specific dates.
-To devise and address historically valid questions and understand the complexity of children's and adults lives in a period of History and compare this with life today.
+To devise and address historically valid questions and understand the complexity of children's and adults' lives in a period of History and compare this with life today.
 To understand how our knowledge of the past is constructed from a range of sources.
 To research in order to find similarities and differences between two or more periods of History.
 To know the achievements of the earliest civilizations – an overview of where and when the first civilizations appeared and a depth study of Ancient Egypt Implementation:

 |